Dynamics of iterated function systems on the circle close to rotations: Cycles for IFS and proof of Theorem

 \subsection{Proof of Theorem~\ref{thmA}}

 Let us continue assuming that the maps $f_i$ both have fixed points.
 We will need the next two lemmas.

-\begin{lem} There exists a $ss$-interval for $\IFS(\Phi$) if and only if there exists a $uu$-interval. \end{lem} \begin{proof} By contradiction, suppose there exists a $uu$-interval but no $ss$-intervals (the other case is similar).
+\begin{lemma} There is a $ss$-interval for $\IFS(\Phi$) if and only if there is an $uu$-interval. \end{lemma} \begin{proof} By contradiction, suppose there exists a $uu$-interval but no $ss$-intervals (the other case is similar).
 Then, Lemma~\ref{claim:sk} implies that there is a cycle of length $n$ with the order $s_0<s_1<\dots<s_0+1=s_n$ on the interval $[s_0,\, s_0+1]$ identified with the circle.

 Consider the maps $f_i$ as maps of the real line (in particular of the interval $[s_0,\, s_0+1]$), and the $uu$-interval as the interval $[a,\, b]\subset [s_0,\, s_0+1]$.
 By the definition of the $uu$-interval, if $x\leq a$, then $f_i(x)\leq a$ and if $x\geq b$, then $f_i(x)\geq b$.
 And so if $x>b$, then any finite composition of the maps $f_0$ and $f_1$, denoted by $h$, will satisfy that $h(x)>b$.